infinum/accessibility-mobile-standards/ios-operable.md

 ---

-### Link Purpose
+### Action Purpose

-Purpose of a button or link is clear and easily understandable by all users
+Purpose of a button or link action is clear and easily understandable by all users

 #### ✅ Success technique(s)